 But I highly recommend you watch the film for yourself and experience the world through a mother’s eyes.

 I’m going to get a little deep with you guys… I’m a mama’s boy.
 Sadly, I also had to deal with the death of my mother at an early age.
 So, please forgive me if I get a little too biased here.

-Silent Hill came out in 2006 as an adaptation for the popular video game… I might add, the scariest video game I had ever played.
+Silent Hill came out in 2006 as an adaptation of the popular video game… I might add, the scariest video game I had ever played.
 The story followed a woman, Radha Mitchell, searching for her daughter in a foggy hellscape that I still see in my dreams.
-Despite the fact that I was screaming in the theaters at the slightest twitch of a creature, here was this woman diving head first into all that I feared… for love.
+Despite the fact that I was screaming in the theaters at the slightest twitch of a creature, here was this woman diving headfirst into all that I feared… for love.

 It wasn’t stupidity or bad writing.
 This was the strongest character I had ever seen written.
 She broke the rules of horror films and was still a hero.